OthmanEmpire/analysis_fah/README.md

 ----------
 - Climbing the rankings from 1,750,000 to 500,000 should be quick due to many dummy or abandoned user accounts.
-- Climbing the rankings from 500,000 to 1 seems to obey a e^e^x function thus the difficulty rapidly escalates over that interval.
+- Climbing the rankings from 500,000 to 1 seems to obey a exp(exp(x)) function thus the difficulty rapidly escalates over that interval.

 Author